JackClarkeUottawa/Lloseng/README.md

 Professors may obtain solutions to exercises including code by contacting the authors.
 They must show a web presence confirming their email address and that they are indeed an academic at that same domain.

+## Code that I wrote for this Assignment
-## Code that I wrote for this Assignment is available in the only pull request
+Code that I wrote for this Assignment is seen in pull requests